 There are a total of 240 places in post-16 (years 12 & 13); with 120 places specifically for Year 12.
-Because the Academy is an all-through Academy, the Academy's Year 11 students who meet the required entry criteria, can progress automatically into Year 12.
+Year 11 students at the Academy, who meet the academic entry requirements, can progress automatically into Year 12.
 The PAN for external applications is 10.

-The Academy will accordingly admit up to 10 applicants if sufficient applications are received.
-If fewer of the Academy's Year 11 students' progress to Post 16, additional external applicants who meet the required entry criteria will be admitted up to the overall Year 12 capacity.
+The Academy will admit up to 10 applicants who meet the entry requirements, if sufficient applications are received.
+If fewer of the Academy's Year 11 students' progress to post-16, additional external applicants will be admitted up to the overall Year 12 capacity.

-Full details of the minimum and / or specific course entry requirements will be published in the post-16 information that is available annually.
-Students not currently on roll at the Academy who wish to join post-16 must complete and submit a post-16 application form (available here).
+Full details of the minimum and / or specific course entry requirements will be published in the post-16 information that is available annually on our website.
+Students not currently on roll at the Academy who wish to join post-16 must complete and submit a post-16 application form (available here) by the deadline stated on the website.

-Where there are more applications than places available and those applicants meet the entry criteria, applications will be ranked in accordance with the oversubscription criteria listed above.
+Where there are more applications than places available and those applicants meet the entry requirements, applications will be ranked in accordance with the oversubscription criteria listed above.

 All applications received after the published deadline will be considered late applications.
-These will be considered after those received on time unless exceptional circumstances apply (for example, hospitalisation / serious illness of the student) that prevented the application from being made on time.
-Students applying late will be given places on courses with available space where they meet the entry criteria.
-If places are not available on those courses, they will need to choose an alternative subject and will be placed on a waiting list for the oversubscribed course.
+These will be considered after those received on time unless exceptional circumstances apply (for example, hospitalisation / serious illness of the applicant) that prevented the application from being made on time.
+Documentation will need to be provided with the application to support the exceptional circumstance.

+Late applicants will be offered places on courses with available space where they meet the entry requirements.
+If places are not available on some or all the courses applied for, applicants will need to choose an alternative course / s but can ask to be placed on the waiting list for the oversubscribed course / s.